marcoverl/CVUserGuide/source/ManagingStorage.rst

 Sharing a volume between multiple (virtual) machines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-..
-QUI
 As discussed in :ref:`Volumes<volumes>`, a volume may be attached to a single instance.
 However it can be shared with other virtual machines of the Cloud (and/or with other hosts) using NFS.

 1. **Configure NFS server**

    a.
-Once a volume has been created, formatted and attached to this
+Once a volume has been created, formatted and attached to an
       instance acting as NFS server, create the mount point and mount the volume on this virtual machine: